kksy/Project5-Pokehunt/README.md

 - Associations in Sequelize not working

 ## Remarks and Improvements
++ The minimum viable product for this project was to use Google Maps API to help in creating a real-time treasure hunting game.
+As my goal for this project was to practice more Node.js and incorporate a database with it, I only planned to have clickable markers once a player reaches a certain area.
+These markers can then be saved in an inventory.
+Future improvements include fixing limitiations.

-This was my first time using Sequelize, and I had difficulties with creating associations.
++ This was my first time using Sequelize, and I had difficulties with creating associations.
 I wasn't able to get it working, so I had to get half of the user_pokemon table in order to access the pokemon table's image column.
 The code would have been cleaner had the associations worked.

-I used Ajax calls as an alternative in accessing server data.
++ I used Ajax calls as an alternative in accessing server data.
 Another way to do this is to use `res.render()` in the `/game` route to make the data available on the client-side through a variable.
 However, due to the asynchronous behaviour of Node, I was only able to get one out of the multiple I needed.

 ## Installation